 EATC is expected to transport more and more passengers and cargo than before, it pays to be well prepared to avoid potential delays- safety- and security risks.
 Passengers and Cargo on-board of an aircraft must meet the requirements concerning safety, security and quality to allow acceptance for carriage.
-The processes are therefore considered essential to the mission and are consequently integrated in EATC's process of optimizing airlift capabilities.
+The processes are therefore considered essential to the mission and are consequently integrated into EATC's process of optimizing airlift capabilities.

 You can prepare yourself using the tips and information below regarding passengers and baggage regulations